Important Parent Information

 Clothes appropriate for camping are imperative for a fun and comfortable experience.
 This means good shoes for running & hiking, waterproof flip flops for the showers, warmer clothes for cool evenings, rain jacket, shorts, jeans, comfortable t-shirts, and pajamas.
 Remember modesty is important in keeping with a Christian testimony.
 Shorts are expected to be an appropriate length and no tank tops or midriffs.

-Campers are encouraged to bring money ($20 – $60) for snack shop, crafts, souvenirs, and offerings.
-While campers are responsible for their possessions, extra money is not permitted in the campers cabins.
-All monies will be deposited in the Camp Bank where the campers will be able to access it throughout the week, and at the end of the week refunds will be returned to the campers.
+Parents are encouraged to add $20 – $60 in the registration portal’s Store Money page.
+This is for snack shop, crafts, souvenirs, and offerings.
+While campers are responsible for their possessions, cash money is not permitted in the campers cabins.
+All monies need to be added through the registration portal so that campers can purchase items throughout the week.
 Campers will be able to purchase soft drinks, candy and souvenirs at the snack shop, and a variety of craft projects during camp.

 Items that will detract from the camp experience: